Calico Images for Premier Wedding, Event, Sports, Commercial and FIne Art Photography in Barnard Castle, Co. Durham

 Copyright

 Questions are frequently asked about who owns the photographs / copyright that have been taken.
-Under current EU law, unless specifically agreed otherwise, copyright in the photographs remains with the photographer - even when the photographer has been paid to take the photograph.
+Under current EU law, unless specifically agreed otherwise, copyright in the photographs remains with the photographer - even when the photographer has been paid to take the photographs.

-In brief, the main points are:.
+In brief, the main points are:

 Copyright allows the photographer the right to control how their images may be used.
 This right is given by the UK Copyright, Designs and Patents Act of 1988.
 Further details can be found on the web site of the Editorial Photographers United Kingdom and Ireland, with a direct link to the section on copyright here.